lukeplausin/mcp-server-trading212/README.md

 The purpose of this MCP tool is to allow you to connect agentic AI to your Trading212 brokerage account.
 This will allow you to perform actions such as the following:

 - Allow an AI to analyse and critique your portfolio
-- Get the AI to suggest some stocks and order them on your behalf
+- Get the AI to suggest some stocks and order them on your behalf (due to a restriction in the Trading212 API, orders can only be created in practice mode currently)
+- Allow the AI to manage/update a Trading212 investment pie on your behalf
-- Allow the AI to manage a Trading212 investment pie on your behalf (coming soon)
+- Allow the AI to create a Trading212 investment pie on your behalf (coming soon)

 Due to aggressive API rate limits imposed by the Trading212 API, this tool will attempt to cache API results in-memory (the default TTL is 5 minutes).